 Ginger has been traditionally used for hundreds of years to ease nausea, and current research appears to support that traditional use (18).
 Researchers have examined the role ginger might play in easing nausea associated with pregnancy, motion sickness, and chemotherapy, which favored the use of ginger over placebos (19).

 While the research on ginger has focused on easing nausea, in herbalism, ginger is also used for indigestion, excess gas, as well as for promoting better circulation and hormonal balance.
 It's also an easy remedy to find, since you can find both fresh and powdered ginger in most grocery stores at an affordable price.

 In practice: Try ginger tea

-To make a ginger tea (properly called a decoction), you'll chop about a ¼ pound of the herb and add it to saucepan containing 1 quart cold water.
+To make a ginger tea (properly called a decoction), you'll chop about a ¼ pound of the herb and add it to a saucepan containing 1-quart cold water.
 Then bring it to a boil over medium-high heat, and immediately turn the heat down to low.
 Allow it to simmer for 20 minutes, and then turn off the heat, cool to room temperature, and strain.

 Alternatively, Pique Tea makes a delicious ginger tea that is triple-screened for toxins, and it dissolves in both hot and cold water.
 I keep a few packets in the car in case I start to feel sick to my stomach during a long and winding drive.